thisisPratzz/followEveryoneTwitter/README.md

 # followEveryoneTwitter
-automaticallfollowEveryoneTwitter
+automatically follow Everyone Twitter

-1.go to https://twitter.com/{put the username here of the person you want to follow }/following
+1.go to https://twitter.com/ {put the username here of the person you want to follow }/following

 for eg. https://twitter.com/Pratik_the_king/following